1911 Revolution: Shaanxi

-Hui General Ma Anliang abandoned the Qing cause upon the Qing abdication in the Xinhai Revolution while the Manchu governor general Shengyun was enraged at the revolution.
+The Hui General Ma Anliang abandoned the Qing cause upon the Qing abdication in the Xinhai Revolution, and the Manchu governor general Shengyun was enraged at the revolution.

-Pro-revolution Hui Muslims like Shaanxi Governor Ma Yugui and Beijing Imam Wang Kuan persuaded Qing Hui general Ma Anliang to stop fighting, telling him as Muslims not to kill each other for the sake of the Qing monarchists and side with the republican revolutionaries instead.
-Ma Anliang then agreed to abandon the Qing under the combination of Yuan Shikai's actions and these messages from other Hui.
+Pro-revolution Hui Muslims like Shaanxi Governor Ma Yugui and Beijing Imam Wang Kuan persuaded the Qing Hui General Ma Anliang to stop fighting by telling him that Muslims not should kill one another for the sake of the Qing monarchists but side with the republican revolutionaries.
+Ma Anliang then agreed to abandon the Qing under the combination of Yuan Shikai's actions and those messages from other Hui.

-A year before the massacre of Manchus in October 1911, an oath against Manchus was sworn at the Great Goose Pagoda in Xi'an by the Gelaohui in 1911.
-Manchu banner garrisons were slaughtered in Nanjing, Zhenjiang, Taiyuan, Xi'an and Wuchang The Manchu quarter was located in the north eastern part of Xi'an and walled off while the Hui Muslim quarter was located in the northwestern part of Xi'an but did not have walls separating it from the Han parts.
-Southern Xi'an was entirely Han.
+A year before the massacre of Manchus in October 1911, an oath against Manchus had been sworn at the Great Goose Pagoda in Xi'an by the Gelaohui in 1911.
+Manchu banner garrisons were slaughtered in Nanjing, Zhenjiang, Taiyuan, Xi'an, Fuzhou and Wuchang The Manchu quarter was located in the northeastern part of Xi'an and walled off, and the Hui Muslim quarter was located in the northwestern part of Xi'an but did not have walls separating it from the Han parts.
+The southern part of Xi'an was entirely Han.
 Xi'an had the biggest Manchu banner garrison quarter by area before its destruction.

-The revolutionaries were led by students of the military academy who overcame the guards at the gates of Xi'an and shut them, secured the arsenal and slaughtering all Manchus at their temple and then storming and slaughtering the Manchus in the Manchu banner quarter of the city.
-The Manchu quarter was set on fire and many Manchus were burned alive.
-Manchu men, women and girls were slaughtered for three days and then after that, only Manchu women and girls were spared while Manchu men and boys continued to be slaughtered.
+On 22 October 1911, the revolutionaries were led by students of the military academy who overcame the guards at the gates of Xi'an and shut them.
+They secured the arsenal, slaughtered all Manchus at their temple, and then stormed and slaughtered the Manchus in the Manchu banner quarter of the city.
+The Manchu quarter was set on fire, burning many Manchus alive.
+Many Manchus had stored gunpowder in their houses, which exploded from the fire, causing even more deaths.
+For three days, Manchu men, women and children alike were slaughtered.
+Only after that were Manchu women and girls spared, while Manchu men and boys continued to be slaughtered.
 Many Manchus committed suicide by overdosing on opium and throwing themselves into wells.
-The revolutionaries were helped by the fact that Manchus stored gunpowder in their houses so they exploded when set on fire, killing the Manchus inside.
-10,000 to 20,000 Manchus were slaughtered.
+It was estimated that between 10,000 and 20,000 Manchus were slaughtered.